Python Interface¶

 pre_config

 is called before simulation of the test case.
-The function may accept anoutput_path
+The function accepts an optional string argumentoutput_path

-string which is the filesystem path to the directory where test outputs are stored.
-The function must returnTrue
+, which is the filesystem path to the directory where test outputs are stored, and an optional string argumentsimulator_output_path

 A